PseudoKnight/CHDiscord/README.md

 The key is the role name, and the value is the role numeric id.
 Throws NotFoundException if a member by that name doesn't exist.

-### discord_member_add_role(member, role)
+### discord_member_set_roles(member, role(s))
-Adds a role to a server member.
+Sets the roles for a server member.
-The role parameter, like members, can be given the name or the numeric id.
+The role argument can be an array or a single role.
-Throws NotFoundException if a member or role by that name doesn't exist.
-Throws InsufficientPermissionException when the bot is not allowed by the discord server.

-### discord_member_remove_role(member, role)
-Remove a role from a server member.
-The role parameter, like members, can be given the name or the numeric id.
+Like members, a role can be the name or the numeric id.
 Throws NotFoundException if a member or role by that name doesn't exist.
 Throws InsufficientPermissionException when the bot is not allowed by the discord server.